Routing Modes

 If you name a route with the +ssr suffix, like app/issues+ssr.tsx, you will get a server rendered page.
 This mode will generate the JS for both server and client at build-time, but instead of rendering out the HTML and CSS right then, it will instead wait for a request to the production server before it imports the server JS, renders the page, and then returns the HTML and CSS.

-This mode is great for thing that need to be dynamically rendered more often than whenever you deploy.
-One example is something more like Github Issues.
+This mode is great for things that need to be dynamically rendered more often than whenever you deploy.
+One example is something more like GitHub Issues.
 By server rendering a page like this, you get faster initial loads, and better SEO than a SPA-type page.
-But it is the most expensive in terms of cost - each request will now run a full render of the route, and also the slower than SSG in terms of initial response time, at least by default.
+But it is the most expensive in terms of cost - each request will now run a full render of the route, and also slower than SSG in terms of initial response time, at least by default.

 API